 Off the coast you can see a castle sitting on a small island.
 This is the mythical Ryugu-jo or Dragon Palace from the Japanese folklore of Urashima Taro.
 Locals believe that the area has ties with this story and so have built the castle out on the rocks.
 There is a mystical feel about it, especially when the fog rolls in around it.

 Get here early in the morning on the weekends or try to come on a weekday when crowds are small.
 This will give you chance to talk with the trainers, as they tend to have more time to brag about their little friends.

-The up side of arriving early is that you can also sign up for the backyard tours and other special encounters, like dolphine touch, before they sell out for the day.
+The upside of arriving early is that you can also sign up for the backyard tours and other special encounters, like dolphin touch, before they sell out for the day.

 Part of the pleasure is in the journey

 Kehi Beach is the closest swimming beach and camp site to Kinosaki Onsen.
-Less known than its counter part Takeno Beach, but that makes it less crowded during the beach season.
-Here you can also camp along the shore and is one of the few beaches nearby that lets you BBQ too.
+It is less known than Takeno Beach, but that makes it less crowded during the beach season.
+Here you can also camp along the shore and BBQ (Kehi being one of the few beaches in the area that lets you do so).

-Further up just before Hiyoriyama, where Marine World is, is Tsuiyama Fishing Port and town.
+Further up just before Hiyoriyama, the location of Marine World, is Tsuiyama Fishing Port and town.
 This is where the majority of the fish and crabs that you probably get to enjoy at your ryokan in Kinosaki comes from.
 The town is older and has a classic feel.
 Very little traffic makes walking the narrow streets easier.
-If you go early in the morning you might be able to spot the local fishermen off loading their daily catch and auctioning it off to the local ryokan.
+If you go early in the morning, you might be able to spot the local fishermen offloading their daily catch and auctioning it off to the local ryokan.

 LOCATION: Toyooka; 4km from Kinosaki Onsen.
 Accessible by car (Shuttle service available from Kinosak...